By Madeline Lane-McKinley |

 “But let’s make this clear,” Maria Dalla Costa writes in 1974, “No strike has ever been a general strike… We’ve never seen a general strike.”
 Forty-three years later, Dalla Costa’s intervention remains vital to our understanding of the strike form, yet the historical conditions by which to make use of this intervention have drastically transformed as well.
 More than ever, this impossibility of the strike’s generalization corresponds with the generalization of gendered work – what we might otherwise describe as the feminization of labor.

-What renders the general strike unprecedented, along the lines of Dalla Costa’s argument, is precisely the illegilibility of reproductive labor in dominant conceptions of the strike form.
+What renders the general strike unprecedented, along the lines of Dalla Costa’s argument, is precisely the illegibility of certain labors in dominant conceptions of the strike form.
 Under the guise of a general strike, she contends, “we’ve only seen men, generally men from the big factories, come out on the streets, while their wives, daughters, sisters, mothers, went on cooking in the kitchens.”
 In such instances, the very concept of the strike merely recapitulates the invisibilization of all aspects of social reproduction – the historically gendered division of labor which privileges waged work, however exploitative, over the naturalized forms of labor traditionally performed in the domestic sphere by women.

 Yet over the past several decades, in the era of post-Fordism, we have seen a tremendous shift in terms of this gendered division of labor, toward a process of generalized feminization.
 Under such conditions, “capital seeks not a social contract with labour but a contingent and provisional contract,” as Lisa Adkins explains, “a contract where nothing is guaranteed for the worker or would-be worker other than the hope or possibility of work but not necessarily a sustaining wage or a life that can be planned into the future.”
 Such conditions, not coterminous with post-Fordism, “attach women to precarious, insecure, fatiguing and impossible forms of working and living, indeed to the continuous plane on which the terms of the post-Fordist contract are endlessly played out.”